 Herbs are plants, even those we might consider weeds, that have useful purposes.
 They may be used for flavorings, fragrances, pesticides, medicines or dyes.
-Succulent plants are generally recognized has having fleshy parts, such as leaves, stems or trunks; this fleshiness is a result of water storage in the plant's tissues.
+Succulent plants are generally recognized as plants with fleshy parts, such as leaves, stems or trunks.
+This fleshiness is a result of water storage in the plant's tissues.
 Although there aren't many plants that are both succulent and herbal, a few genera possess both qualities.

 Purslane (Portulaca oleracea), hardy in U.S. Department of Agriculture plant hardiness zones 3 through 10, is one of those plants that are considered weedy by most gardeners.
 It has small, green leaves on fleshy red stems and stays low to the ground.
 It has a slightly sour and lemony flavor and is eaten in a variety of ways.
 Most people just eat it raw in salads, but it can be sauteed and seasoned in the same way one would cook spinach, and even pickled with garlic and peppercorns.
 It is also known as Little Hogweed.